sdalal1/shaildalal.github.io/_projects/youbot_simulation.md

 **Conclusion:**

 The successful completion of this project signifies a significant leap in mobile manipulator control.
 By combining meticulous software development, realistic simulation, and insightful control strategies, I achieved the final goal.
 The lessons learned pave the way for advanced applications in robotics, underlining the project's success in enhancing mobile manipulator capabilities.

+The code can be found at this [github](https://github.com/sdalal1/Mobile-Manipulator) link